-The Instrument is not an unlawful interference with an individual's right to privacy as the listings were made under regulation 7 of the Anti-terrorism Measures Regulations which provides that the Minister must list a person or entity if satisfied on reasonable grounds that they are a person or entity mentioned in paragraph 1(c) of the UNSC Resolution 1373 (2001) (UNSCR 1373).
+The Instrument is not an unlawful interference with an individual's right to privacy as the listings were made under section 15 of COTUNA which provides that the Minister must list a person or entity if satisfied on reasonable grounds that they are a person or entity mentioned in paragraph 1(c) of the UNSC Resolution 1373 (2001) (UNSCR 1373).
 That is, that they are: a person who commits, attempts to commit, or participates in or facilitates the commission of, terrorist acts; an entity owned or controlled by such persons; or a person or entity acting on behalf of, or at the direction of, such persons and entities.

 The listings also do not represent an arbitrary interference with an individual's right to privacy.
 An interference with privacy will not be arbitrary where it is reasonable, necessary and proportionate in the individual circumstances.
-In listing an individual under regulation 7 of the Anti-terrorism Measures Regulations for counter-terrorism financial sanctions, the Minister uses predictable, publicly available criteria that has been set by the United Nations Security Council and which is reflected in legislation.
+In listing an individual under section 15 of COTUNA for counterterrorism financial sanctions, the Minister uses predictable, publicly available criteria that has been set by the United Nations Security Council and which is reflected in legislation.

-Accordingly, counter-terrorism financial sanctions imposed by the Minister through the listing of specific individuals under regulation 7 of the Anti-terrorism Measures Regulations are reasonable, necessary and proportionate to the international obligation to prevent the financing of terrorists and terrorist entities.
+Accordingly, counter-terrorism financial sanctions imposed by the Minister through the listing of specific individuals under section 15 of COTUNA are reasonable, necessary and proportionate to the international obligation to prevent the financing of terrorists and terrorist entities.
 Therefore, any interference with the right to privacy created by the operation of the Instrument is not arbitrary or unlawful and, therefore, is consistent with Australia's obligations under Article 17 of the ICCPR.